hallambaker/Mathematical-Mesh/Outputs/Documents/Examples/ArchitectureRecrypt.md

 ~~~~
 <div="terminal">
 <cmd>Alice> group delete groupw@example.com bob@example.com
-<rsp>ERROR - The feature has not been implemented
+<rsp>ERROR - The entry could not be found in the store.
 </div>
 ~~~~